-The analytical methods used to isolate microplastics in the sediments were based on those of Thompson et al. (2004) and Masura et al. (2015) with modifications (Baldwin et al., 2016; Hammer et al., 2016).
+The analytical methods used to isolate microplastics in the sediments were based on those of Thompson (2004) and NOAA (2015) with modifications (Baldwin et al., 2016; Hammer et al., 2016).
 Briefly, 100 g of each wet sediment sample (as measured with an analytical balance) was transferred to a clean beaker.
 The sample was dried at 65 °C in an oven (202-2AB, Taisite, China), and then weighed again.
-In this study, the concentration of microplastics in each dried sediment sample was used to calculate microplastics abundance.
-To remove any organisms that might affect the observation of microplastics in the sediment samples, samples were digested with a 30% $\rm H_2O_2$ and Fe (II)
+In this study, the concentration of microplasitcs in each dried sediment sample was used to calculate microplastics abundance.
+To remove any organisms that might affect the observation of microplastics in the sediment samples, samples were digested with a 30% H2O2 and Fe (II) solution (catalyst).
+The mixed sample solution was allowed to sit until no organisms were visible (generally 24 hours).
+To extract microplastics from the sediment samples, zinc chloride granules were added to above sediment digestion solution to obtain a solution density of 1.5 g. cm-3.
+This solution was then stirred for 5 min using a magnetic stirrer and a clean stir- bar.
+The mixture was then transferred to a density separator and settled for 48 h.
+After 48 h, the solution was vacuum-filtered onto a GF/C filter to collect microplastics in the supernatant.
+Filter was placed on a pre-cleaned petri dish and inspected visually using a 50X magnification dissecting microscope (SZX7; Olympus, Japan).
+The surface characteristics of the microplastics were studied using scanning electron microscope (SEM; Hitachi S-4800, Japan) (Hidalgo-Ruz et al., 2012; Wang et al., 2017).